invertase/react-native-firebase/docs/crashlytics/usage/index.md

 If you're using an older version of React Native without autolinking support, or wish to integrate into an existing project, you can follow the manual installation steps for [iOS](/crashlytics/usage/installation/ios) and [Android](/crashlytics/usage/installation/android).

+> You may like reading a short article we wrote that explains how to configure and _most importantly_ verify your crashlytics installation so you are sure it is working. https://invertase.io/blog/react-native-firebase-crashlytics-configuration

 # What does it do

 Crashlytics helps you to collect analytics and details about crashes and errors that occur in your app.
 It does this through three aspects: